mwambajoakim/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - Prototype: `void puts_half(char *str);`
 - The function prints the second half of the string.
 - If the number of characters is odd, the function prints the last `n` characters of the string, where `n  = (length_of_the_string - 1) / 2`

+## 08 - This function prints n elements of an array of integers, followed by a new line.
+- Prototype: `void print_array(int *a, int n);`
+- Where `n` is the number of elements of the array to be printed.
+- Numbers are separated by comma, followed by a space.
+- The numbers are displayed in the same order as they are stored in the array.
+- Used `printf` in this project.